Miniworkshop on LLMs for Control and Engineering

 SR 02-016/18 Geb.
 101

-This workshop explores how large language models (LLMs) can be applied to control and engineering.
-As a complementary topic, we provide an introduction to normalizing flows and diffusion models in the context of control.
+This workshop explores how large language models (LLMs) can be applied to automatic control and engineering in general.
+It is particularly aimed at researchers from the DFG Priority Programme SPP 2364 - Autonomous processes in particle technology.
+As a complementary topic, we provide an introduction to normalizing flows and diffusion models in the context of control in the early morning.
+After a break for late arrivals (in particular the two speakers from TU Braunschweig), the more generic part of the workshop starts at 11:30, and ends after a short concluding discussion at 14:45.

 An MPC prior for Diffusion (Jasper Hoffmann)